U.S. | Houston, Texas HQ

 - “Dr. X, you are not a psychiatrist, is that correct? [to a psychologist]

-- Is it true you are not qualified to opine about medications?
+- “Are you qualified to opine about medications?”
+“How?”

 - Educate the fact-finder on psychiatric subject matters such as Emotional Distress, diagnosed psychiatric conditions like Depression, PTSD or Anxiety Disorders—not surprising after a trauma.

 - Findings and opinions based on material obtained by the Expert including an IME (see reference to agreement above.)